Chapter 7 : Halted

 "Oh, what a sight that would be!"
 She exclaimed, green eyes lighting up at the thought.
 "The mighty James Potter, reduced to tears."

 "That's just what you do to me, Evans."
-I smiled, pressing my lips against her knuckles once more.
+I smiled.
 "Get used to it."

 It's me again.
 And I'm here to tell you that I've been selfish recently.